firavoyage/blogging/lights/readme.md

 - `illusions` 12 Mind-Bending Perceptual Illusions
 - `bilibili uid` uid to registration year

+### education

+"the cause"

+humans are born to be free, which means no direction, high entropy.

+- `innei university` 谈谈课程、老师以及一些同学
+- `innei university 2` 杂谈 -- 记开学

 ### society

+"a country with a thousand realities"

 - `livid 20210531` 20210531
 - `white paper` 2022 白纸运动
   - by china digital times
-  - i once saved many pages from cdt, but only this page is kept. coz others are just a result of censorship. even yearly summaries are removed. the politics world is repeating itself, only science could change things. so many people are arguing for human rights, i believe them, but i will not join. it takes too much time. and i know i am just a small potato. personal fate is way way way more important than the time. time is the probability distribution, but one's fortune is what really matters. you only live once, big number theorem doesnt take effect.
+  - i once saved many pages from cdt, but only this page is kept. coz others are just a result (upd: and reason) of censorship. even yearly summaries are removed. the politics world is repeating itself, only science could change things. so many people are arguing for human rights, i believe them, but i will not join. it takes too much time. and i know i am just a small potato. personal fate is way way way more important than the time. time is the probability distribution, but one's fortune is what really matters. you only live once, big number theorem doesnt take effect.
 - `silence` 寂静之城
   - a famous passage written by chinese referencing 1984, published in 2005
 - `ruanyf on google china` 壮士断腕，义无再辱